Kmlove/DC-Metro-Archive-Project/README.md

 # DC-Metro-Archive-Project

 ## UserStory
-DC Metro Archive (DCMA) is an interactive guide to having a fun weekend (or just changing up your routine) in DC!
+The DC Museum Archive is a rating application for museums in the nation's capital.

-The landing page will display a random recommended spot of the day.
-You can navigate around our side using the nav bar to see different resturants and events happening around DC.
-Users will be able to add new events and resturants to the site.
-They can also update any outdated information on the site and remove events that have passed or resturants that have closed.
-We hope you enjoy your visit to DC!
+The landing page will display a random recommended museum of the day.
+Using the navbar at the top a user can find a specific museum, or add a museum missing from the database.
+Users will be able to review and rate the museums available.
+They can also update or delete their own reviews on the site and remove museums that have closed.
+We hope you enjoy your visit to DC and its wonderfull museums!

 ## Database
 We will be creating our own db.json that will look similar to below: